HuynhKEn/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Huynh Trieu Vi is a graduate information technology engineer at Can Tho University.
 He is interested in developing web and mobile applications.
-Accompanying the development of technology 4.0 wishes to incorporate artificial intelligence into web and mobile applications.
+Accompanying the development of technology 4.0 wishes to incorporate artificial intelligence into web and mobile applications. .
+A complete CV is available [here](https://drive.google.com/file/d/1DyoHfKtmOUNCf6xQ964KpuPfgEjxMV-0/view?usp=sharing)